Difference Between Memory and Storage

 The maximum size of the data that is stored in the memory is in GB (Gigabytes).
 The semiconductor memory concept was introduced in the 1960s.

-There exist two main types of semiconductor memory, namely, semiconductor volatile memory and semiconductor nonvolatile memory.
+Two main types of semiconductor memory exist: volatile and nonvolatile.
 These two types are used even now.
 The organisation of the semiconductor memory is done in the form of memory cells or bistable flip-flops.

-The two main forms of semiconductor volatile are SRAM or the static random-access memory and DRAM or the dynamic random-access memory.
-The examples of semiconductor nonvolatile memory are ROM or read-only memory, floppy disk etc.
+The two main forms of semiconductor volatile are SRAM, or static random-access memory and DRAM or dynamic random-access memory.
+Examples of semiconductor nonvolatile memory are ROM or read-only memory, floppy disk etc.

 The type of memory where there is a trivial nonvolatile period even after the lower is lost and then the data is erased is known as semi-volatile memory.

-Several bugs might affect the memory.
-They include memory leak, arithmetic overflow, segmentation-fault, buffer overflow etc.
+Several bugs might affect memory.
+They include memory leaks, arithmetic overflow, segmentation faults, and buffer overflow.

 memory